 Time Allotted for Exam.
-Traditionally, the Physics Department has allowed two hours for each prelim exam.
+Traditionally, the Physics Department has allowed two hours for each post-prelim exam.
 Students should consult their Faculty Advisor to see if a longer interval is needed.
+If you require special accommodation, please inform Services for Students with Disabilities as well as your Ph.D. committee chair.

 Exam Coverage.
-One year or so prior to the Ph.D. dissertation defense, students are expected to convene their advisory committee and present/report on their research progress and accomplishments; e.g. this could happen in the framework of a departmental seminar.
+One year or so prior to the Ph.D. dissertation defense, students are expected to convene their advisory committee and present/report on their research progress and accomplishments, e.g., this could happen in the framework of a departmental seminar.
 The advisory committee members will also ask probing questions to determine if the student is on track to complete his or her thesis and defend within the next semester or so.
 Plan for completing the Ph.D. and write a Ph.D. thesis should be presented and discussed with the advisory committee.